torbacz/NetRefsTest/README.md

 # NetRefsTest
-A fluent API for unit testing all sorts of .Net project.
+A fluent API for unit testing all sorts of .Net project files.

 Inspired by Inspired by the [NetArchTest](https://github.com/BenMorris/NetArchTest) and [FluentAssertions](https://github.com/fluentassertions/fluentassertions)